YardenRahmani/Neural-Network-Implementation/README.txt

 ## Neural Network Training

 Embarked on a dynamic initiative to develop a Neural Network Training system, currently in progress.
-The project entails the training of a flexible three-layer neural network, featuring customizable parameters.
+The project entails the training of a flexible multi-layer neural network, featuring customizable parameters.
-Continual refinement and expansion are key focal points, promising an evolving platform for sophisticated neural architectures.

 ## Skills Demonstrated in the Project